porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/basic/typography/typography.design.md

 ## Copy styles

-The Porsche copy text styles are typically to be used for long-form writing.
-The default copy text size is 16px, which is represented by the **text small** style.
+The Porsche copytext styles are typically to be used for long-form writing.
+The default copytext size is 16px, which is represented by the **text small** style.
 The copy **text x-small** is only recommended for additional, low-informative text such as disclaimers or captions.
 Copy text keeps the respective text size throughout all viewports.

 | Copy text              | Font size      | Available states                           |
 |------------------------- |---------------- |--------------------------------------------- |